awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-two-way-sms-part-3.md

-# Step 3: Create Lambda Functions<a name="tutorials-two-way-sms-part-3"></a>
+# Step 3: Create Lambda functions<a name="tutorials-two-way-sms-part-3"></a>

 This solution uses two Lambda functions\.
 This section shows you how to create and configure these functions\.
 Later, you set up API Gateway and Amazon Pinpoint to execute these functions when certain events occur\.
 Both of these functions create and update endpoints in the Amazon Pinpoint project that you specify\.
 The first function also uses the phone number validation feature\.

-## Step 3\.1: Create the Function That Validates Customer Information and Creates Endpoints<a name="tutorials-two-way-sms-part-3-create-register-function"></a>
+## Step 3\.1: Create the function that validates customer information and creates endpoints<a name="tutorials-two-way-sms-part-3-create-register-function"></a>

 The first function takes input from your registration form, which it receives from Amazon API Gateway\.
 It uses this information to obtain information about the customer's phone number by using the [phone number validation](validate-phone-numbers.md) feature of Amazon Pinpoint\.
 The function then uses the validated data to create a new endpoint in the Amazon Pinpoint project that you specify\.
 By default, the endpoint that the function creates is opted out of future communications from you, but this status can be changed by the second function\.
 Finally, this function sends the customer a message asking them to verify that they want to receive SMS communications from you\.